 - 1. Increase recreational opportunities as well as preserving aquatic habitat, rare and fragile native plant communities, wildlife habitat and corridors, significant geographical or historical features and the natural beauty of Saltair. - 2.
-Encourage a strong outdoor recreational component in the community.
+Encourage a strong outdoor recreational component in the community. - 3.
+Develop a network of safe and convenient pedestrian and cycling trails, paths and walkways to link the community facilities, commercial areas, parks, beach accesses, natural areas and residential areas within the community. - 4.
+Expand Stocking Creek Park. - 5.
+Increase public beach access and accessible public beaches. - 6.
+Develop a network of trails connecting residential areas with commercial, parks, other communities and beaches.

-- 3. Develop a network of safe and convenient pedestrian and cycling trails, paths and walkways to link the community facilities, commercial areas, parks, beach accesses, natural areas and residential areas within the community. - 4.
-Expand Stocking Creek Park towards Davis Lagoon. - 5.
-Expand Clifcoe/Parkinson Trail to Clifcoe/Wilcox Rd. - 6.
-Increase public beach access and accessible public beaches. - 7.
-Develop a network of trails connecting residential areas with commercial, parks, other communities and beaches. - 8.
-Encourage the Province to consider dedication of parks at road ends and road closures. - 9.
-Encourage the Province to retain Crown land for parks, recreational and environmental protection. - 10.
-Increase lands to enhance Saltair's open space system. - 11.
+- 7. Encourage the Province to consider dedication of parks at road ends and road closures. - 8.
+Encourage the Province to retain Crown land for parks, recreational and environmental protection. - 9.
+Increase lands to enhance Saltair's open space system. - 10.
 Provide safe and convenient linkages for pedestrians and cycling between community facilities, commercial areas, parks, beach accesses, natural areas and residential areas within the community, and to connect Saltair with Ladysmith and Chemainus via the Cowichan Valley Trail (The Great Trail), and possibly the ocean shoreline.